supernovus/PSpec/README.txt

-In addition to the basic testing stuff, the PSpec project also includes some utility functionality, mostly separated out into other libraries, such as the Times library which provides a 'times' operator and .times Int method.
+In addition to the basic testing stuff, the PSpec project also includes some utility functionality, mostly separated out into other libraries, such as the Times library which provides a 'times' operator.

 Pickle also has a tag parser method for Str objects (called 'replace-tags').
 Pass it a hash, and it will replace any instance of <key> with the